mrwonko/pwb2015/readme.md

 The task was to write an AI to quickly find good solutions for "same-game", i.e. a rectangular field of blocks where clicking two or more neighbouring blocks of the same color removes them, awarding score and making the remaining blocks drop down.
 Larger matches give quadratically more points and the program that finds the best solution in a fixed time wins the round.

+## Result

+In the end my solution was beat only by that of the organizer, effectively netting me 1st place and thus the first pick of the book prizes.
+So I'm now the proud owner of "Structure and Interpretation of Computer Programs" - I've been meaning to learn Scheme for a while now, and this should be an excellent introduction.

+I will check which algorithm ended up finding the winning solution in each round once the data that was used is released.

 ## My solution

 My solution is two-fold: I have multiple algorithms for choosing which piece to pick next (the step algorithms in [step/](src/step)), and multiple algorithms for choosing which of those algorithms to choose (in [algorithms.cpp](src/algorithms.cpp)).